MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-be.md

 |Moved, Removed, or Replaced?|Why?|
 |----|----|
-|Removed| Since Dynamics 365 Business Central does not support .NET libraries we previously disabled this functionality.
+|Removed| This feature uses an Automation that is not supported by the Dynamics 365 Business Central compiler and blocks the C/AL to AL conversion.
+We previously disabled this functionality.
 It has now been removed.
 Integration to ISABEL can be made by partners that want to offer this functionality to their customers.

 ## See Also
 [Upgrading to Microsoft Dynamics 365 Business Central](upgrading-to-business-central.md)